ShayaanAkram-1122/Weather-Wise/README.md

 - 🔍 Search for any city's weather
 - 📅 See current weather and tomorrow's forecast at 12:00 PM
 - 🌍 Forecast page for popular global cities
-- 🧑 About page with project and developer info

 ---